<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://www.nickelinthemachine.com/?p=2102</guid>

 <description><![CDATA[According to Alexander Cadogan, the Permanent Under-Secretary at the Foreign Office, the cabinet meeting at Great George Street on 13th October 1942 was very disappointing: Everyone spoke at once while PM read papers.
 Discussion was on a low level.
-Presumably Mr Cadogan was referring to cabinet papers or such stuff and not the Daily Telegraph [...]]]></description>
+In fact the only contribution Churchill made during the whole meeting was to look up, after [...]]]></description>

-<content:encoded><![CDATA[<div id="attachment_2134" class="wp-caption aligncenter" style="width: 435px"><img class="size-full wp-image-2134" title="Over Here" src="http://www.nickelinthemachine.com/wordpress/wp-content/uploads/Black-GI-in-London-2lr2.jpg" alt="" width="425" height="651" /><p class="wp-caption-text">Black American soldier and girlfriend at the Bouillabaisse Club in Old Compton Street, 1943</p></div>
+<content:encoded><![CDATA[<div id="attachment_2134" class="wp-caption aligncenter" style="width: 435px"><img class="size-full wp-image-2134" title="Over Here" alt="" src="http://www.nickelinthemachine.com/wordpress/wp-content/uploads/Black-GI-in-London-2lr2.jpg" width="425" height="651" /><p class="wp-caption-text">Black American soldier and girlfriend at the Bouillabaisse Club in Old Compton Street, 1943</p></div>

 <p>According to Alexander Cadogan, the Permanent Under-Secretary at the Foreign Office, the cabinet meeting at Great George Street on 13th October 1942 was very disappointing:</p>